noahehall/theBookOfNoah/0current/systemdesign.md

 - single dashboard view
 - streamlined way to promote changes between environments and across domains
 - interface to securely store, share and apply variables across environments and resources
+- a system where contributors can efficiently
+  - build, manage and scale platform architecture
+  - respond to and address alerts regarding infrastructure
+  - configure and manage service discovery
+  - setup and manage service level performance metrics
+  - network tasks like configuring a VPC, managing IP addresses/creating ingresses for applications
+  - connecting workloads across multiple cloud providers, regions and/or multiple k8s clusters
+  - connect onprem and cloud networks
+  - various security tasks
+    - hardening infrastructure, policies and governance
+    - manage and administer IAM

+    -

 ## key people & roles